ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step1.md

 ![Source migration 25](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source25.png)

 This means that _CustomerOrderResource.java_ couldn't find _ejblocal:org.pwte.example.service.CustomerOrderServices_ during the lookup of it.
-The reason for this is what we have already seen during the Software Analisis section above in regards to the EJB lookups in WebSphere Liberty.
+The reason for this is what we have already seen during the Software Anaylisis section above in regards to the EJB lookups in WebSphere Liberty.
 More precisely, you can find the explanation in the **XML File Review** section above.
 However, the Software Analyzer did not raised these lookups since they were not done through bindings or the @EJB annotation but through initial context lookups:

 ![Source migration 26](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source26.png)